Corona, Queens: Health

 As of 2018, preterm births are less common in Corona and Elmhurst than in other places citywide, but births to teenage mothers are more common.
 In Corona and Elmhurst, there were 83 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 25.8 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Corona and Elmhurst have a high population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 25%, which is higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Corona and Elmhurst is 0.0077 mg/m3, slightly higher than the city average.
-Fifteen percent of Corona and Elmhurst residents are smokers, which is equal to the city average of 14% of residents being smokers.
+Fifteen percent of Corona and Elmhurst residents are smokers, which is slightly higher than the city average of 14% of residents being smokers.
 In Corona and Elmhurst, 20% of residents are obese, 9% are diabetic, and 23% have high blood pressure—compared to the citywide averages of 20%, 14%, and 24%, respectively.
 In addition, 24% of children are obese, compared to the citywide average of 20%.